PFAS Action Plan

 This webpage provides information on the development and implementation of Nevada’s PFAS Action Plan.
 All meetings, documents, and correspondence will be available on this webpage throughout the plan's development process.

 Per- and polyfluoroalkyl substances (PFAS) are a class of emerging contaminants consisting of fluorinated compounds that are more than several thousand chemicals.
 Due to the widespread use of some PFAS in consumer and commercial applications including firefighting foams and stain repellants for clothing and carpets, these chemicals are being detected in drinking water supplies, groundwater, surface water, landfill leachate, and air.
-In light of new scientific information on these shemicals' health effects, the U.S. Environmental Protection Agency (EPA) issued an interim updated Health Advisory for perfluorooctanoic acid (PFOA) of 0.004 parts per trillion (ppt) and for perfluorooctane sulfonic acid (PFOS) of 0.02 parts per trillion (ppt) in 2022, replacing those issued in 2016.
+In light of new scientific information on these chemicals' health effects, the U.S. Environmental Protection Agency (EPA) issued an interim updated Health Advisory for perfluorooctanoic acid (PFOA) of 0.004 parts per trillion (ppt) and for perfluorooctane sulfonic acid (PFOS) of 0.02 parts per trillion (ppt) in 2022, replacing those issued in 2016.
 EPA published a PFAS Strategic Roadmap in 2021, which lays out likely further actions from federal regulatory agencies.
+EPA announced the issuance of a proposed PFAS regulation in March of 2023.

 Assembly Bill (AB) 97, passed in 2021, called for the establishment of a working group to study issues relating to environmental contamination resulting from PFAS in Nevada.
 The Nevada Division of Environmental Protection (NDEP) addressed this requirement through the development of a Working Group composed of representatives of interested state and local public agencies, labor organizations, community organizations and trade associations to support the development of the PFAS Action Plan for the State of Nevada.